Artemso/BTTLR_hackathon/README.md

 An AI driven software using tensorflow to synthesize voice based on input voice reading above json text.

 ## sow_speech
-A final script putting the read sentence files together and padding it with silence
+A final script merging the read sentence files together using silent padding and tempo adjustments in order to comply with original timestamps.

 ## Tie it all together with run.sh
 1. Extract voice data from the video using `ffmpeg`